jsitowski/powmarket/README.md

 Make improvements to the design / UX.

 ## TODO
-- Associated proof of work
+- Associated proof of work on a hash
-- Search bar
+- Search bar that auto converts to proper hash
+- Show tags
+- Pagination
-- Fix prices to what they actually are...
+- Easier to vote